omar193/Seald-Haas/README.md

-# API Authentication with Node
+# Seald Technical test
 This is the project files for Seald's Authentication and Haas with Node series.

 then checkout the branch as follow